the episode

 John McLarty: On where it needed to tilt and coming up the stairs.

 Kimberly Faith: I think you said something earlier that I think is really true is that thankfulness really brings us into that gift of humility more and more.
 Because the more thankful you are, can you be proud and thankful at the same time?
 I don’t know.
-I don’t think as it relates to God, When you
+I don’t think as it relates to God

-John McLarty: you’re thankful that God has done this for us, this kind of Yeah.
-Dissolves our
+John McLarty: When you’re thankful for what God has done for us, this kind of dissolves our pride.

 Kimberly Faith: So, I think that’s a real key to receiving this gift of humility.

-John McLarty: But it does make us into just this weak read.
-They say John the Baptist, it’s not just a weak read.
+John McLarty: But it does not make us into just this weak reed.
+Like Jesus said of John the Baptist, it’s not a weak reed.
 It’s just being humbled by God, living in humility.
 It’s not weakness.
-Think that’s what we’re saying here.
+I think that’s what we’re saying here.

 Kimberly Faith: Yes.
-I mean, because it’s it’s so counterintuitive to what the world thinks should happen.
-You know, when we returned kindness for evil, that is a greater testimony than we’ve returned evil for evil, when we can point to people to you know, I
+I mean, because it’s so counterintuitive to what the world thinks should happen.
+You know, when we return kindness for evil, that is a greater testimony than we’ve returned evil for evil, when we can point to people to you know, I

 John McLarty: Yeah.
 You mentioned the miracles earlier.
 For us to be able to love others is a miracle.
 And it brings glory to God, and it’s only because of him.
-And I was just I mean, the Psalms are just full of purpose one of the great purposes of our life is to bring glory to God.
+And I was just, I mean, the Psalms are just full of, one of the great purposes of our life is to bring glory to God.

 Kimberly Faith: Yes.
 But the road to getting there is not a one off.
 It is a constant praying that God will keep us in a thankful state of mind also is kind of that dual effect.
 It also keeps us in a humble state of mind.